Uroscopy: History

+University trained physicians emphasized the importance of practicing bedside medicine to give full physical examinations that would produce a more accurate diagnosis.
+It also provided the opportunity for practitioners to communicate face-to-face to ensure their patients are being honest about their symptoms.
+There is documentation that in some instances, patients would sent in fake samples of white wine or any yellow substance reminiscent of urine to evade diagnosis.
+Additionally, the use of bedside medicine provided physicians a platform in which to boast their robust knowledge and skill to set themselves apart from their medical rivals.
+Conducting the examination process around the patient, their family, friends, and servants was a simply, yet effective method to increase one’s status as a physician.
+Therefore, they often treated uroscopic examinations like a performance, dramatically holding the sample up to the light and pondering a diagnosis.

+Joannes Zacharias Actuarius (1275–1328), chief physician to the Byzantine Empire, advanced the practice of uroscopy by focusing on urinary sediments and their diagnostic significance.
+Building on the four humors theory, he associated urine with the third digestion, considering yellow urine a sign of health, while darker urine indicated bodily imbalance.
+Actuarius believed that sediments formed due to the body's elements separating by their densities, with heavy sediment signaling lower body ailments and bubbles on the surface suggesting head issues.
+He also emphasized the importance of examining urine layers, warning against relying solely on urine for diagnosis.
+To refine the process, Actuarius modified the matula (urine flask), improving its ability to display these layers and sediments for more accurate diagnostic predictions.

-The practice was upheld as the standard until the beginning of the 16th century when influence from cultural movements like the Renaissance inspired the re-examination of its methods, both to re-evaluate its effectiveness and explore new applications.
+The practice of uroscopy was upheld as the main standard of medical diagnosis until the beginning of the 16th century, when influence from cultural movements like the Renaissance inspired the re-examination of its methods, both to re-evaluate its effectiveness and explore new applications.
 During this period, a lack of empirical evidence supporting uroscopy and the introduction of new medical practices developed using the scientific method contributed to its gradual decline among licensed physicians.
 Early modern doctors, like the Swiss medical pioneer Paracelsus, began researching more empirically qualified approaches to diagnosis and treatment – an integral part of the Medical Renaissance and its redefining how we look at medicine —which only further hastened the decline of uroscopy.
 Since the beginning of the 17th century the practice has been largely considered unverifiable and unorthodox, and became a subject of satire (including multiple satirical references in the plays of Shakespeare).
 It was still practiced by "unlicensed practitioners" by popular demand up until around the beginning of the 19th century.

 Though uroscopy is no longer popular in modern medicine, examples of its preliminary diagnostic utility still exist in simplified and empirically proven forms.